skirill430/Intro-to-Software/docs/Sprint3.md

 ## Updated Documentation of Backend API

 ### Store Methods:
+#### BothStores
+Recieves a search request from the front end body and then passes that to the Target and Walmart APIs, returns standardized JSON list to frontend body
+- Path: `/bothStores`
+- HTTP Method: `GET`
+- HTTP Status Responses:
+    - 200 OK (success)

 #### Walmart
 Recieves a search request from the front end body and then passes that to the Walmart API, returns JSON list to front end body
 - Path: `/walmart`
 - HTTP Method: `GET`
 - HTTP Status Responses:
     - 200 OK (success)

 #### Target
 Recieves a search request from the front end body and then passes that to the Target API, returns JSON list to front end body